 - Systematic review and evidence synthesis of medical, health and social science topics, including qualitative and mixed method evidence synthesis

-- The Health Technology Assessment (HTA) process
+- The Health Technology Assessment (HTA) process and related decision-making

 - Information retrieval and programme evaluation (implementation fidelity) research

 - I am interested in supervising research students in topics/areas such as systematic review and evidence synthesis methods, the health technology assessment (HTA) process, and implementation research.

 - A systematic review to inform classification of an optimal cut-off point for identification of severe hypoglycaemia as a predictor of the need for intervention and of adverse outcomes including recurrence of severe hypoglycaemia, cardiovascular and diabetic complications and mortality in patients with type 1 or type 2 diabetes (PI: S Heller).

 - How can loneliness and social isolation be reduced among migrant and minority ethnic people?
 Systematic review (quantitative evidence) (PI: S Salway)

 - Relationship between evidence and recommendations: the NICE Interventional Procedures Advisory Committee (IPAC) (with R Dickson, A Boland, R Houten [Liverpool], M Walton [York])

 - Assessing the research and policy impact of UK Health Technology Assessment Programme trials and systematic reviews (2006-2015): A citation analysis (with A Tattersall)

 - NICE MTA (IP1553): Risk of transmission via surgical interventional procedures of Creutzfeldt-Jakob disease (CJD) (PI: M Stevenson).

 - Member of the NICE Interventional Procedures Advisory Committee (IPAC) 2014-

 - Carroll C (2017) Qualitative evidence synthesis to improve implementation of clinical guidelines.
 BMJ, 356.
 View this article in WRRO